Dow Chlorine Business Will Go To Olin

-Making good on its promise to exit the chlor-alkali business, Dow Chemical has struck a $5.0 billion deal to merge most of its chlorine and derivatives assets with the chlorine and ammunition maker Olin Corp.
+Making good on its promise to exit the chlor-alkali business, Dow Chemical has struck a $5.0 billion deal to sell most of its chlorine and derivatives assets to the chlorine and ammunition maker Olin Corp.

 The deal will be transformational for Olin, catapulting it into the upper ranks of the U.S. chemical industry with about $7 billion per year in annual sales, up from the $2.2 billion it reported last year.
-For Dow, the divestment will be one of the last steps in a restructuring program that includes the recent sales of Angus Chemical and its sodium borohydride business.
+For Dow, the divestment is a final step in a restructuring program that includes the recent sales of Angus Chemical and its sodium borohydride business.

 That program took place under the watchful eye of Third Point, an activist investment firm that criticized Dow for trying to balance commodities and specialties within the same company.
 Dow and Third Point reached détente last December with a standstill agreement that will put two Third Point nominees on Dow’s board.

-The Dow businesses going to Olin include its U.S. Gulf Coast chlor-alkali and vinyl chloride operations, its chlorinated organics business, and its epoxy resins business.
-The transaction is being structured as a Reverse Morris Trust, which allows it to be tax-free.

-Dow says the deal will bring it $5.0 billion, including $2.0 billion in cash, about $2.2 billion in Olin stock, and $800 million of assumed pension and other liabilities.
-After the transaction is complete, expected by the end of the year, Dow shareholders will own about 50.5% of Olin stock.
+Dow says the transaction will bring it $5.0 billion, including $2.0 billion in cash, about $2.2 billion in Olin stock, and $800 million of assumed pension and other liabilities.
+The deal is a so-called Reverse Morris Trust, a structure that allows it to be tax-free for Dow.
+After it is complete, expected by the end of the year, Dow shareholders will own about 50.5% of Olin stock.

-Separately, the two firms have signed a 20-year pact under which Olin will receive ethylene from Dow at an “integrated producer” cost for use as a raw material in its new businesses.

-Overall, Olin expects to reap $200 million in cost savings by combining its chlor-alkali business with Dow’s.
-Dow Chief Executive Officer Andrew N. Liveris, meanwhile, says the agreement marks “a powerful shift in our portfolio toward targeted, integrated high-performance sectors and end markets.”

 Join the conversation